simonys32/LolAccountManager/README.md

 ## Features & Bugs
 If you find any bugs or other issues please feel free to write me on twitter or git, same goes for feature ideas or contribution.

+## Virus Scan
+False flag from defender or antivirus are known issues with PyInstaller compiler to exe file. ]read more here](https://coderslegacy.com/pyinstaller-exe-detected-as-virus-solutions/)
+Its open source so if you dont trust the exe compile it yourself